Confident I knew best how to mother my child

 Over the next few months he started to gain weight and began to be happier and we were able to enjoy him.
 He wasn’t meeting milestones so another referral was made to a consultant that referred him for genetic testing (turns out he has a genetic condition that may explain lots of his issues).

 The formula was a god send at this point as despite our best efforts Solomon was (and still is) not a fan of solid foods and refused to even put things into his mouth for months.
 With lots of patience he is finally trying food but it’s slow going.

 After a year he was moved onto Neocate junior (NICE guidelines for allergy babies are breastmilk or allergy formula until 2), it has more calories with less volume as he is sick really easily.
 We are slowly cutting out top ups and increasing amounts instead.
 The pump is gone as he’s currently scared of it.
 Alternatives to the tube are being considered as it looks like it might be a longer term need as he won’t drink or eat enough orally.

 It’s hard but we’re making slow progress.

-The plus side is we have a toddler that is no longer starving to death and, although due to his ongoing medical needs he’s often a challenge and is keeping us on our toes, he brings so much joy.
-He is adored by his siblings and he adores them, has the best smile and takes everything in his stride.
+The plus side is we have a toddler that is no longer starving to death.
+Whilst, due to his ongoing medical needs, he’s often a challenge and is keeping us on our toes, he brings so much joy.
+He is adored by his siblings and he adores them.
+He has the best smile and takes everything in his stride.

 We are not at the end and have a long way to go.
-I’ve learnt people judge you no matter what, I’ve experienced negativity for both breastfeeding and choosing formula feeding and both have damaged my self esteem and confidence.
+I’ve learned that people judge you no matter what.
+I’ve experienced negativity both for breastfeeding and for choosing formula feeding.
+Both have damaged my self esteem and confidence.
 It’s not always easy to shrug it off but one hug or smile from my children makes a massive difference.